1930-1959 Timeline

 Amy Johnson

-Causing a traffic jam on the Hume Highway, 17,000 spectators turn out to witness British aviatrix Amy Johnson – on her solo flight between England and Australia – make her only stopover in Victoria (on her ‘victory lap’ from Canberra to Melbourne) at the tiny Bowser airstrip opposite Bowser Railway Station (formerly Beechworth Junction).
+Causing a traffic jam on the Hume Highway, 17,000 spectators turn out to witness British aviatrix Amy Johnson – on her solo flight between England and Australia – make her only stopover in Victoria (on her ‘victory lap’ from Canberra to Melbourne) on a paddock opposite Bowser Railway Station (formerly Beechworth Junction Railway Station).
 She is afforded an official welcome party – led by Councillor Mather, Mayor of Wangaratta – who escorts her from her aircraft ‘Jason’ for celebrations at Wangaratta’s Hotel Pinsent (formerly the Royal Hotel).

 1930 – Jul 10